-The Judges Panel was particularly moved by the children’s book she wrote, illustrated and published in 2022, entitled Where butterflies Fill the Sky: a Story of Immigration, Family and Finding Home.
-Telling her story of statelessness, the book offers a powerful account of how it affects the emotional, family, cultural and linguistic ties that bind communities together, but also how it impacts the feeling of belonging to a place, a community, a country.
+The Judges Panel was particularly moved by the children’s book she wrote, illustrated and published in 2022, entitled Where Butterflies Fill the Sky: a Story of Immigration, Family and Finding Home.
+Telling her story of statelessness, the book offers a powerful account of how it affects the emotional, family, cultural and linguistic ties that bind communities together and how it impacts the feeling of belonging to a place, community, or country.
 The book is an incredibly moving way to help children better understand their own stories.

 Abdullah is a Rohingya photographer and videographer; he was born stateless in Myanmar to stateless parents.
 After fleeing Myanmar in 2017, he now lives in Kutupalong refugee camp, one of the world’s largest refugee camps, in Cox’s Bazar, Bangladesh.
 He works with the Rollywood Rohingya Film Team making videos and taking photos about life in the camp, and promoting videography, photography, music, drawing and poetry produced by young people in the camp.

-The Judges panel was particularly moved by Abdullah’s compelling, poignant photos.
+Abdullah’s compelling, poignant photos particularly moved the Judges’ panel.
 Abdullah uses a documentary approach to record and chronicle the daily experiences, everyday struggles and most intimate stories of Rohingya in the camp where he lives.
-His photos show the pain and adversity Rohingya communities in the camp go through, but are also a testimony of the creativity, bravery and strength of stateless minority artists.
+His photos show the pain and adversity Rohingya communities in the camp go through but are also a testimony of the creativity, bravery and strength of stateless minority artists.

-Naser Moradi, an Afghan painter belonging to the Hazara ethnic minority who had to flee his home country in 2011 to escape conflict.
+Naser Moradi, an Afghan painter belonging to the Hazara ethnic minority, had to flee his home country in 2011 to escape conflict.
 Naser’s paintings reflect the deep and painful feelings that may be experienced by those who are disconnected from a part of their self, including stateless persons.

 Mawa Rannahr, a painter born in Soviet Central Asia who became stateless after the collapse of the Soviet Union and now lives in the United States.
 Mawa depicts in her paintings the experiences of stateless minorities, including the difficult administrative processes they may have to go through.
 Rannahr’s artwork connects her deep emotions with her conviction that no human being should ever be reduced to their national status.